 - 1. Students must have a TB test administered within three months before entering the Program.
 Subsequent TB testing will occur every six-months there after.
 All TB testing will be administered by the Student Health Department on the Foothill Campus.
 Students who test positive for TB prior to entering the Program will need to show evidence of a negative chest radiographic examination.

 - 2. Students must show proof of the following before entrance to the Program:

 - Rubella positive titer

 - Rubeola positive titer

 - Varicella positive titer

 - TB negative

 - Current tetanus immunization or booster

 - First two Hepatitis B vaccinations

+- Covid vaccination series and a booster as soon as eligible

 - 3. Drug testing is required to attend clinical internships.
 Positive results on drug testing could impact a student's ability to attend clinics, complete the Program requirements, or gain a license to practice upon graduation.
 The student will pay the cost of required physical examinations, immunizations, and drug tests.
 Students accepted into the Program will be provided with specific details.

 - 4. Students must be able to fulfill the requirements of the Program's Technical Standards.
 (See next page for the comprehensive list).